Ancient Greek personal names: History

-Many Greeks names used distinctive suffixes that conveyed additional meaning.
-The suffix -ides (idas in Doric areas such as Sparta) indicates patrilineal descent, e.g. Leonidas ("son of the lion").
-The diminutive suffix -ion was also common, e.g. Hephaestion ("little Hephaestus").

 Names as history

 The French epigraphist Louis Robert declared that what is needed in the study of names is not "catalogues of names but the history of names and even history by means of names (l'histoire par les noms)."
 Names are a neglected but in some areas crucial historical source.
 Many names are characteristic of particular cities or regions.
 It is seldom safe to use an individual's name to assign him to a particular place, as the factors that determine individual choices of name are very various.
 But where a good cluster of names are present, it will usually be possible to identify with much plausibility where the group in question derives from.
 By such means, the origins of, say, bands of mercenaries or groups of colonists named in inscriptions without indication of their homeland can often be determined.
 Names are particularly important in situations of cultural contact: they may answer the question whether a particular city is Greek or non-Greek, and document the shifts and complexities in ethnic self-identification even within individual families.
 They also, through theophoric names, provide crucial evidence for the diffusion of new cults, and later of Christianity.

 Two other once-popular ways of exploiting names for social history, by contrast, have fallen out of favor.
 Certain names and classes of name were often borne by slaves, since their names were given or changed at will by their owners, who may not have liked to allow them dignified names.
 But no names or very few were so borne exclusively, and many slaves had names indistinguishable from those of the free; one can never identify a slave by name alone.
 Similar arguments apply to so-called "courtesans’ names".